-Sensorineural Hearing Loss Discussed at DC Conference 2002 by Brent Curtis
+Sensorineural Hearing Loss Discussed at DC Conference 2002

 I love talking with hearing professionals about Arches Tinnitus Formulas.
 It is their education and experiences in treating tinnitus that makes them such a receptive audience.
 So I was very excited to go to Washington D.C., along with marketing consultant Susan Koles, to meet with hearing doctors and bring them some good news.